-For a deposit of 392.75 euros, the contribution to become a member of TWERES (10 euros) and some patience (since a procedure can take 2 to 3 years) a participant in this action recovers almost the entire amount invested and – above all – does not have to pay the municipal tax that, for example in Koksijde, can amount to 1,100 euros.
+For a deposit of 400.75 euros, the contribution to become a member of TWERES (10 euros) and some patience (since a procedure can take 3 to 5 years) a participant in this action recovers almost the entire amount invested and – above all – does not have to pay the municipal tax that, for example in Koksijde, can amount to 1,200 euros or more.

 You can only become a member of the VZW TWERES by registering via this website (click on “Become a member”) and by paying the membership fee electronically.
 You will then receive confirmation of the payment via our service provider “Mollie”.

 Your membership will be renewed annually unless you deactivate this renewal yourself via “Account data” (click on “Subscriptions”).

 To access your account data, you need your user name (usually “first name.last name”) and the password sent to you upon registration.
 You can change your password yourself or create a new one if you have forgotten it (click on https://tweres.be/mijn-account/lost-password/).

 We ask you to wait until you receive the assessment notice from the municipality inviting you to pay the tax on your second residence.
 Once you have received the assessment notice, you can proceed as explained in point 7.

 It goes without saying that we need a copy of the assessment notice.
 On the basis of the information mentioned on the assessment notice, the lawyer will draw up your notice of objection.
 A copy of the first page(s) of the title deed is required in order to prove, especially in court proceedings, that you are indeed the owner of the second residence in question.